bigfix/developer.bigfix.com/site/pages/relevance/guide/basics/exists.md

 A: True
 {% endqna %}

-This expression returns `True`, since files exist on drive `c:`.
+This expression returns `True`, because files exist in drive `c:`.
 Note that using the plural property `files` is a safe way to refer to something that may or may not exist.
 For instance: